 Because of the importance and power of names (you can read a bit more about that in this entry), knowing the names of your ancestors is extremely helpful and powerful.
 Upon first learning the name of a previously unknown ancestor, my mind swirls with speculation of the culture, the time, the whole world in which that person must have lived!
 Learning names breathes life into your ancestors - like peering through a window in which the past is on the other side.
 Of course, one can only learn names by doing research.
 Though you may not be good at research, it is the most effective and powerful non-ritual method of honoring your ancestors.
 Once you know their names, they are no longer forgotten.
 What could be a greater gesture of honor than making someone no longer forgotten?
 To advance my own practices of veneration, I have been researching my own ancestors for many years and I've worked very hard to discover their names.

 Does this mean one can't do ancestor veneration unless one knows the names of one's ancestors?
 Certainly not!
 It is completely valid to conduct an act of veneration for those who are unnamed.
-I have personally made appeals to certain unnamed ancestors asking them to reveal themselves in my research, only to have new avenues of records become available that reveals their name!
+I have personally made appeals to certain unnamed ancestors asking them to reveal themselves in my research, only to have a new ancestral record become available that reveals their name!

 There are a few practices that are traditionally frowned upon, mostly by the Hoodoo culture, when conducting ancestor veneration.
 I'm going to review a few and provide my two cents about each.